FutureMarkRwanda/BA_Notes/Networking/done/Dynamic_Routing_Protocols_Notes.md

 | BGP      | No              | No         | Yes         | EGP     | Classless |
 | IGRP     | Yes             | No         | No          | IGP     | Classful |

-Scenario: A company uses OSPF within its internal network (IGP) for efficient routing and BGP to connect to its ISP (EGP) for external routing.
+A company uses OSPF within its internal network (IGP) for efficient routing and BGP to connect to its ISP (EGP) for external routing.

 ---